 In this section, I’ll present two different types of alternatives some course creators go with.

 How are they different?
-Well, firstly, Learndash requires you to have your own web hosting, and WordPress installed on your domain.
+First, Learndash requires you to have your own web hosting, and WordPress installed on your domain.
 Let’s dive in.

-LearnDash transforms your WordPress site into an online course platform.
+LearnDash gives your existing website online course platform features and capabilities.
 This allows you to create and sell online courses inside your own website.